sajox/snurr/README.md

 Register gateway by **name** (if it exist) or **id** and return the flow taken by **name** or **id**

+##### Exclusive gateway

-Exclusive gateway, one flow taken.
-If many is returned only first is used.
+Zero or one flow is returned.
+If many flows is returned only the first one is processed.

 ```rust
     handler.add_gateway("Name or id", |input| {